 BondSavvy provides corporate bond recommendations subscribers use to make investment decisions for their own accounts.
 Our investment newsletter subscribers are either individual investors or financial advisors acting on behalf of individual investors.

-This page compares the corporate bond returns achieved by BondSavvy’s recommendations to those of the iShares LQD and HYG bond ETFs:
+This page compares the corporate bond returns achieved by BondSavvy’s recommendations to those of the iShares LQD, SLQD, and HYG bond ETFs:

 For our exited recommendations, we show the name of the recommended bond; its CUSIP; pick and sell dates; and the return vs. the benchmark iShares bond ETF